My Little Pony: The Movie (2017 film): Plot

+Back at the surface, Twilight and her friends get into an argument over her actions, ending with Twilight losing her temper and furiously disowning them as her friends while flaring her horn at Pinkie.
+Deeply hurt and offended, the group, barring Spike, leave Twilight, unknowingly allowing her to be finally captured by Tempest, who gains her sympathy as she reveals the loss of her own horn as a foal due to an Ursa Minor attack caused her own friends to leave her because of her unstable magic.

-Twilight's friends return to Canterlot to rescue her with the help of Capper, the pirates, and Skystar, who have followed them after being inspired by their friendship.
-Using the princesses' magic imbued into his staff, the Storm King conjures a storm against the group and betrays Tempest.
-Twilight saves Tempest as she and her friends reconcile, and they help her take the staff and end the storm.
-The Storm King hurls a magical orb at the group to petrify them, but Tempest jumps in his way, turning them both into stone.
-The Storm King falls and shatters, while the group uses the staff to revive Tempest, who returns the stolen magic to restore the princesses and repair the city.
-The Friendship Festival resumes with the ponies celebrating alongside everyone Twilight and her friends encountered on their adventure.
+Upon learning of her kidnapping from Spike, Twilight's friends immediately spring into action and return to Canterlot to rescue her with the help of a reformed Capper, Celaeno and the pirates, and Skystar, who have followed them after being inspired by their friendship.
+Using his newly empowered staff, the Storm King conjures a storm against the group and betrays Tempest, whom Twilight saves.
+Twilight and her friends quickly reconcile and manage to recover the staff, ending the storm.
+The Storm King hurls a magical orb to petrify the group, but Tempest jumps in his way, petrifying them both.
+The Storm King falls to the ground and smashes to pieces, while the group uses the staff to revive Tempest, who returns the stolen magic to the princesses, restoring them and repairing the now-damaged city.
+The Friendship Festival resumes with the ponies celebrating alongside everyone whom Twilight and her friends encountered and befriended on their adventure.
 Encouraged by Twilight, Tempest joins in by producing a fireworks display with her broken horn, and happily accepts the group's friendship.